dommccarty/iCloudStuff/README.md

 # iCloudStuff
 An Objective-C module for Titanium.
 Lets you use the iCloud keychain.
 This is an implementation of the excellent tutorial found here: http://www.lighthouselogic.com/icloud-in-titanium/ with the addition of the ```is_icloud_enabled``` method.
+See that tutorial for how to setup your ```Entitlements.plist``` file, and how to update your Provisioning Profile to use iCloud.

 Usage:
 ```